The school bell has rung, class is now in session.

 Ostracism occurs naturally among humans as a way to protect group members from going against the rules, but it is not a healthy practice.
 Maturity gives people the ability to handle listening to different opinions objectively, while agreeing to disagree.
 The term, agree to disagree, is often said but lacks authenticity.
 Instead of agreeing to just move on from the disagreement, the usual response is ostracism, shunning, and/or deletion from the circle.

-This is not an indictment on ending relationships between friends or associates, because that can be quite necessary, especially if the person is draining your energy.
+This is not an indictment on people who end relationships between friends or associates, because that can be quite necessary, especially if the person is draining your energy.
 As I have spoken on before in a previous post.

 Reflect and Ask Yourself – Why do I have to make someone feel small in order to feel good about myself?
 Why do I have to discredit someone because they have a different opinion from me?
 What is in me that makes me not be able to stand up for someone, in the midst of my peers?